 Anatomy education is a crucial component of veterinary education, as it lays the foundation for aspiring veterinary anatomists.
 The executive committee plays a vital role in overseeing the curriculum and ensuring that the program meets the highest standards in veterinary education.

 I am a veterinarian with a PhD in Anatomy, complemented by a certificate and a diploma in education.
-After graduating from my alma mater, Virginia Tech, I have taught in five diverse AAVMC member veterinary schools and two medical schools.
+After graduating from my alma mater, Virginia Tech, I have taught in five diverse AAVMC member veterinary schools and three medical schools.
 This extensive experience has broadened my outlook and allowed me to experience various curricular designs and teaching techniques in action, helping me think “outside my institution’s box.”

 Karen is a lecturer in the Departments of Comparative and Pathobiological Science at the University of Wisconsin-Madison (UW-Madison), School of Veterinary Medicine.
 She completed her PhD in Virology at Harvard University and then conducted post-doctoral research on influenza at UW-Madison.
 Karen earned her DVM at UW-Madison in 2010.
 Driven by her passion for veterinary education, she taught veterinary technology at a small school before joining the faculty at UW-Madison in 2017.
 One of her favorite aspects of teaching is demonstrating the practical application of anatomy education to clinical procedures.
 In addition to teaching both large and small animal anatomy, Karen is involved in research on ultrasound-guided regional anesthetic blocks and serves on the executive committee focused on supporting veterinary anatomists.
 Outside of her academic responsibilities, she frequently participates in local spay-neuter clinics, providing vital veterinary services to patients in underserved communities.